Autogyro: Flight controls

 There are three primary flight controls: control stick, rudder pedals, and throttle.
 Typically, the control stick is termed the cyclic and tilts the rotor in the desired direction to provide pitch and roll control (some autogyros do not tilt the rotor relative to the airframe, or only do so in one dimension, and have conventional control surfaces to vary the remaining degrees of freedom).
 The rudder pedals provide yaw control, and the throttle controls engine power.

 Secondary flight controls include the rotor transmission clutch, also known as a pre-rotator, which when engaged drives the rotor to start it spinning before takeoff, and collective pitch to reduce blade pitch before driving the rotor.
-Collective pitch controls are not usually fitted to autogyros but can be found on the Air & Space 18A, McCulloch J-2 and the Westermayer Tragschrauber; and can provide near VTOL performance.
+Collective pitch controls are not usually fitted to autogyros but can be found on the Air & Space 18A, McCulloch J-2 and the Westermayer Tragschrauber, and can provide near VTOL performance.

 Pusher vs tractor configuration

 Modern autogyros typically follow one of two basic configurations.
 The most common design is the pusher configuration, where the engine and propeller are located behind the pilot and rotor mast, such as in the Bensen "Gyrocopter".
 Its main advantages are the simplicity and lightness of its construction and the unobstructed visibility.
 It was developed by Igor Bensen in the decades following World War II, who also founded the Popular Rotorcraft Association (PRA) to help it become more widespread.

 Less common today is the tractor configuration.
 In this version, the engine and propeller are located at the front of the aircraft, ahead of the pilot and rotor mast.
-This was the primary configuration in early autogyros but became less common after the advent of the autogyro.
+This was the primary configuration in early autogyros but became less common.
 Nonetheless, the tractor configuration has some advantages compared to a pusher, namely greater yaw stability (as the center of mass is farther away from the rudder), and greater ease in aligning the center of thrust with the center of mass to prevent "bunting" (engine thrust overwhelming the pitch control).